GoodnessJSON/PiHole-Whitelist/README.md

 ## <ins>Features</ins>

-- The entire repo is curated.
+- All lists are curated and domains must have a robust explanation of why they are required, and why they break website functionality.
+- No domains in 'whitelist.txt' may be used for Ad-blocking or tracking.
 - New domains are added frequently.
-- Can be easily imported as an 'allow list' with PiHole V6.
+- Lists can be easily imported as an 'allow list' with PiHole V6.
-- Domains are categorized and are included in 3 different files.
+- Domains are categorized and are included in 3 different files (see below).
-- Domains have explanations to explain why they have been whitelisted.
 - If you are a beginner to Pi-Hole, adding these sites will solve issues with host files that block legitimate websites.

+## <ins>Why do I need an allow list?</ins>

+A community curated wgitelist can be useful in situations where you run large blocklists above and beyond the standard lists.
+These may cause protection may over-match and cause certain services (such as Google, Apple) to not work.

+Furthermore, you may like to have a slightly more 'permissive' network and run some of these optional lists, such as if you have users on your network who might otherwise be frustrated by restrictive lists.

+## <ins>What is your criteria for allowing items in the Whitelist?</ins>

+While this is being refined, this is the current criteria:

+1. The domain *must* break or reduce functionality of the website being visited.
+2. In the main whitelist, no ad-tracking or telemetry domains are allowed.
+3. The domain must have an age greater than 2 years.
+4. The impact of blacklisting the domain is sufficient to warrant whitelisting.
+Minor impacts will not be considered.
+5. There are no significant privacy, telemetry or ad-blocking impacts of whitelisting the domain.

 ## <ins>Installation (PiHole v6)</ins>